codecrafters-io/build-your-own-x/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

 This repository is the work of [many contributors](https://github.com/codecrafters-io/build-your-own-x/graphs/contributors).
-It was started by [Daniel Stefanovic](https://github.com/danistefanovic), and is now maintained by [CodeCrafters, Inc.](https://codecrafters.io) To the extent possible under law, [CodeCrafters, Inc.](https://codecrafters.io) has waived all copyright and related or neighboring rights to this work.
+It was started by [Daniel Stefanovic](https://github.com/danistefanovic), and is now maintained by [CodeCrafters, Inc.](https://codecrafters.io) To the extent possible under law, [CodeCrafters, Inc.](https://codecrafters.io) has waived all copyright and related or neighbouring rights to this work.